CodeRunner5235/Opencore-Steam-Deck/README.md

 Firstly, you need to understand how to run macOS on any other PC.
 Go to the [Dortania OpenCore install guide](https://dortania.github.io/OpenCore-Install-Guide/) and familiarize yourself with it.
 This is what we will be using.

-For the most part, you will follow the steps in the opencore guide, so make sure that you read and understand it.
+For the most part, you will follow the steps in the OpenCore guide, so make sure that you read and understand it.

 As you are following the guide and get to the [Gathering Files](https://dortania.github.io/OpenCore-Install-Guide/ktext.html) portion, you will want to have these files for the Steam Deck: